BlockstreamResearch/bip-frost-dkg/README.md

 ```

 ![recpedpop diagram](images/recpedpop-sequence.png)

+#### Backup and Recover
+A backup of DKG consists of the seed and the DKG transcript.
+The seed can be reused for multiple DKGs and must be stored securely.
+On the other hand, DKG transcripts are public and allow to re-run above RecPedPop algorithms to obtain the DKG outputs.

+If a signer loses the backup of the DKG transcript, they can request it from the other signers.

 ### Ensuring Agreement
 TODO: The term agreement is overloaded (used for formal property of Eq and for informal property of DKG).
 Maybe rename one to consistency?
 Check the broadcast literature first